FAMILY FUN SERVICE

 ACTIVITY:

+SPOTLIGHTING SERVICE.
 When King Benjamin* was nearing the end of his life, he asked his son Mosiah to call the Nephite people together so he could speak to them.
 They gathered in families at the temple to listen to King Benjamin* (see Mosiah 2:1–9).
+Read Mosiah 2:10–14, looking for how King Benjamin* served his people.
+Read MORE on the Church website …

-HOW CAN I SERVE OTHERS OUTSIDE MY FAMILY?
+HOW CAN I SERVE MY NEIGHBOR?

 ACTIVITY: